appwrite/demos-for-functions/php/subscribe-to-sendgrid/README.md

 - Input the command that will run your function (in this case "php index.php") as your entrypoint command
 - Upload your tarfile
 - Click 'Activate'

-## 🎯 Trigger

-Head over to your function in the Appwrite console and under the Settings Tab, enable the `users.create` and `account.create` event.